KnowitJSTSGuild/context-api-with-hooks/README.md

 Use callbacks instead of switch statement for modifying the state.
 Also modify the contexts' state so that it can't be mutated without calling the reducer.

 ## Bonus task:
-Add lastName to the NameContext and use the new useSyncExternalStore hook to make sure that only values that were updated cause re-renders in the components that use them.
-Note that this is not really designed to go with the useReducer and useContext hooks, but with some creative use they can be made to comply.
-Also note that for the SavedValuesContext freezing and reassigning the whole state might not work correctly, if you figure out how please share.
+Combine all of the contexts under one Provider, use separate hooks for different parts of the store.
+Use the new useSyncExternalStore to access the store values to avoid unnecessary re-renders (you can copy the store.tsx from solution5 folder to get started, or use your own implementation).